RECOGNIZING

 - Accountability and Safety: After the whistle, Rohan helps Caleb up and walks away.

-Bullying Behaviors are repeated or severe aggressive behaviors directed at someone under age 18.
-The behaviors are intended or likely to hurt, control, or diminish that person emotionally, physically, or sexually.
+Bullying Behavior is repeated or severe aggressive behavior directed at someone under age 18.
+The behavior is intended or likely to hurt, control, or tear down that person emotionally, physically, or sexually.
+Bullying Behavior that is sexual in nature is called Sexual Bullying Behavior and is defined as Sexual Misconduct in the SafeSport Code.
+Sexual Bullying Behavior also includes behaviors that are related to gender or sexual orientation.

 - Physical: hitting, beating up, spitting at, or throwing objects at someone